zammad/zammad-documentation/prerequisites/hardware.rst

    * stale or out-of-sync search results, or
    * stale or out-of-sync ticket overviews.

-If upgrading your hardware configuration is not an option, you may see modest improvements by
+You may see modest improvements by
-:doc:`setting certain environment variables </appendix/configure-env-vars>`,
-such as ``$WEB_CONCURRENCY`` or ``$ZAMMAD_SESSION_JOBS_CONCURRENT``.
+:ref:`setting certain environment variables for Performance Tuning <performance_tuning>`, such as ``$WEB_CONCURRENCY`` or ``$ZAMMAD_SESSION_JOBS_CONCURRENT``.